 - What are the benefits of overdentures?

 - What are the different types of implant supported dentures?

-Implant supported dentures, or overdentures, are dentures which anchor onto several dental implants.
-By adding just a few dental implants, you can lock your dentures securely in place.
-This makes them much more stable and more functional.
-Plus, implant supported dentures are smaller than traditional dentures, which makes them more comfortable to wear.
+Implant supported dentures, or overdentures, are dentures which anchor onto a few dental implants.
+Regular dentures can be loose, causing denture wearers pain, discomfort and sore lesions.
+By adding just a few dental implants, you can lock your dentures securely in place and improve their fit.
+The addition of a few dental implants makes your false teeth much more stable and improves chewing capability.
+Plus, implant supported dentures are designed to be smaller than traditional dentures, which further improves your comfort level.

-If you’re an unhappy denture wearer, then you’ve probably been researching dental implants.
-Implant supported dentures offer an affordable solution which offers many benefits over traditional dentures.
-Here are some benefits of having implants to support your dentures:
+If you’re unhappy with your dentures, then adding a few dental implants to stabilize your dentures might just be the solution.
+Implant supported dentures offer an affordable solution to improve your denture fit.
+Here are some benefits of adding a few dental implants to support your dentures:

 Each treatment option offers a varying degree of support and stability.
-Of course, cost of treatment correlates with the number of implants which you receive.
+Of course, cost of treatment correlates with the number of implants which you will receive.
 So which is the best treatment option for you?
-This depends on your jaw size, arch shape, bone quality, bite forces, diet, opposing teeth structure and other factors.
-Your dentist will help you understand what is the best treatment option for you during your consultation appointment.
+It all depends on your jaw size, arch shape, bone quality, bite forces, diet, opposing teeth structure and many other factors.
+Talk to your dentist to determine which is the best treatment option for your specific needs.

-If you’d like to learn more about implant-supported dentures, request your complimentary consultation with us today.
+If you’d like to learn more about your options involving implants and dentures, request your complimentary consultation with us today.
 Call (949) 481-2540 or book your consult online today.
-Our dentist, Dr. Jazayeri, will review your X-rays to access your bone quality and present your treatment options to you.
-We will review different treatments to help you decide which is going to work best for you.
-Come in today to see how comfortable chewing your meals can be with just a few implants in your mouth!
+Our dentist, Dr. Jazayeri, will review your X-rays to access your bone quality.
+We will then present all of your treatment options to you.
+Stop struggling with ill-fitting dentures and come in today for your consultation.
+Fill out the form below to ask us any questions or schedule your complimentary consultation:

-To learn more about related dental procedures, click on the following links:
+To learn more about related implant and denture related topics click on the following links: